 You can study the various variables such as the strength of the hash assigned to a bitcoin blockchain and even the computational power of processing a function in a chain.
 Subsequently,you can compare all of that with previous cost details to help in predicting the future costs as per time-series analyzing and on-chain variables.

 Blockchain data has proven to be very worthy economically.
+This is why many developers are already using network technology substrates as their framework to build their own optimized blockchains.
 You can use the available classification tools, which are free to use, to analyze transactional data and predict future aspects if the crypto-world.

 You just saw how to get started with building your own cryptocurrency exchange, you can also use Couchbase as the NoSQL cloud database.